firdous-cloud-analyst/-AI-sales-reporting-automation/README.md

 - Eliminates ~30–45 minutes of manual weekly reporting work
 - Removes human error in transcribing figures from the sheet
 - Delivers to two channels (email + Slack) simultaneously with format tailored to each
-- Fully no-code — reproducible by any analyst without writing a backend service

 ## ⚙️ Setup Overview

 1. Connect Google Sheets module → point to your sales data range
 2. Add a Text Aggregator to flatten rows into a single text block
 3. Add a Router with two branches
-4. In each branch, add an HTTP module (`POST` to `https://generativelanguage.googleapis.com/v1beta/models/gemini-3-flash-preview:generateContent`) with header `x-goog-api-key: YOUR_API_KEY` and a JSON body containing the prompt above
+4. In each branch, add an HTTP module and a JSON body containing the prompt
 5. Connect branch 1 → Gmail (Send an Email), branch 2 → Slack (Send a Message)
 6. Set the scenario schedule (e.g., every Monday 9 AM)